Top stories 2022: Playing with piracy

-In a preview of an investigative feature in The Superyacht Operations Report, we examine the working conditions of the men who keep the fleet safe…
+First published in The Superyacht Operations Report, we examine the working conditions of the men tasked with keeping the fleet safe…

 According to the Lowy Institute, by 2012 there were more than 140 PMSCs employing around 2,700 armed contractors.
 I’ve completed this journey many times in the past 10 years, always with such security on board, and I’ve been both terrified and inspired by my experiences with these teams.
 Some were professional and conveyed everything one might expect from reading the promotional material from the various websites; others left the crew and myself feeling even less safe than before they arrived.

 Reported maritime piracy has since reduced substantially off the coast of Somalia.
 After the peak in 2011, the number fell to just 14 between 2015 and 2020.
 This has led to the reduction in the size of the HRA and a general sense that the threat has waned.
 However, I’ve been on board a yacht that was approached, but this incident was not reported during that time.

 I saw a team unable to fire their weapons on approaching skiffs, even when the orders were given.
 I’ve seen guns jam, weapons assembled incorrectly, rusting ammunition, and listened to men tell stories of the horrible conditions and minimal wages as they lived on floating platforms (converted commercial vessels sitting in international waters) indentured to their next job.

 The under-regulated entry to the market of these private security forces, capitalising on the insurance mandates, is an economic reaction to a sudden explosion in demand.
 Of the dozens of ex-British servicemen who I got to know over the years via the Somali route, Dwayne (not his real name) was the most interesting.